Rule of Three Business Examples

-Most industries and market segments, including the automotive aftermarket, will have market share dominated by three competing companies.
-This article will take that a step further and show how companies using the Rule of Three can plan a market share strategy that will help ensure profits in the future.
+Most industries and market segments, including the automotive aftermarket, have market share dominated by three competing companies.
+This article will take that a step further and show how companies using the Rule of Three in marketing can plan a market share strategy to help ensure profits in the future.

 To revisit an October 2003 article we wrote for SEMA News, market share is the result of a complex combination of market dynamics, strategy, products and consumer demand, among other things.
 Let’s dig into what is the Rule of Three in marketing:

 In mature industries or market segments, where growth and market share have stabilized, three companies usually end up dominating market share.
-Marketing experts are still divided on why this phenomenon occurs but the fact remains that it usually does.
+Marketing experts are still divided on why this phenomenon occurs but the fact remains it usually does.

-If an industry does not have three dominating companies, that in itself can predict the future and indicate that the market hasn’t yet matured and a shakeout or consolidation is on the way.
+If an industry does not have three dominating companies, that in itself can predict the future.
+Chances are good the market hasn’t yet matured and a shakeout or consolidation is on the way.
 This is typical today as markets shift from brick & mortar to an eCommerce model or an omnichannel model.

-It was also shown that these dominating companies usually have common characteristics: they will be broad line manufacturers or retailers, with high sales volume, serving many different types of customers and market segments.
+The Rule of Three in marketing also shows these dominating companies usually have common characteristics.
+They will be broad line manufacturers or retailers, with high sales volume, serving many different types of customers and market segments.
 Companies like this will usually sell a lot of commodity type products, and usually have to slug it out in the marketplace competing on price.
+Think of Amazon.

-At the other end of the scale, there are many smaller companies that also have common characteristics.
+At the other end of the scale, there are many smaller companies with common characteristics.
 They thrive by concentrating on a narrow segment, and their customers usually look up to them as experts in their field.
 These smaller, agile companies usually don’t have to compete on price, but instead offer superior customer service and can quickly react to, or create, new trends.
 These companies can quickly respond to new trends within their fields, or even create new trends.
 These smaller companies are rarely successful selling commodity products, either they avoid them intentionally or they’ve just never had success with them in the first place.